 “Promotion to the Championship was the primary objective at the start of the season.”

-The only solace supporters can take is the one-nil victory over 2014’s Challenge Cup winners, Raith Rovers, in their only defence of the trophy.
+The only solace supporters can take is the one-nil victory over 2014’s Challenge Cup winners, Raith Rovers, in their sole defence of the trophy.
 Although, losing out on a six figure televised game against Dundee United in the fifth round of the Scottish Cup was a big let-down financially and for fan morale.

 Delving into the league results, five wins with two goalless draws in the opening nine home fixtures was acceptable form.
 This coincided with six clean sheets and being the last side in the United Kingdom to concede on their own patch.
 All signs to give fans reason to be optimistic about an ending that would appease them.

-However, away from home, the one-nil loss to potentially League Two bound Stenhousemuir, and three-one to the Diamonds were simply not to the standard expected from the side.
+However, away from home, the one-nil loss to potentially League Two bound Stenhousemuir and three-one to the Diamonds were simply not to the standard expected from the side.
 The latter result was the ending for Jefferies’ tenure at the club.

-At the time, everybody agreed that a change was needed even with the side sat comfortably in fourth, five points from the summit and the same tally ahead of Brechin City.
-There was very little resistance or questioning of Potter taking over the duties of Manager, but his first five games in charge did not yield the desired results.
+At the time, everybody agreed that a change was needed, even with the side sat comfortably in fourth; five points from the summit and the same tally ahead of Brechin City.
+There was very little resistance or questioning of Potter taking over the duties of manager, but his first five games in charge did not yield the desired results.
 In his debut effort, the squad were blunt in front of goal as Frank McKeown scored the winner and took the three points back to Dumfriesshire.